openshift/installer/docs/user/openstack/install_upi.md

 $ openstack catalog show image
 ```

 By default Glance service doesn't allow anonymous access to the data.
-So, if you use Glance to store the ignition config, then you also need to provide a valid auth token in the `ignition.config.append.httpHeaders` field.
+So, if you use Glance to store the ignition config, then you also need to provide a valid auth token in the `ignition.config.merge.httpHeaders` field.

 To obtain the token execute: